-(C) Facility management interviewed indicated that at least once every year the facility, in collaboration with the agency PREA Coordinator, reviews the staffing plan to see whether adjustments are needed in:
+(C)Facility management interviewed indicated that at least once every year the facility, in collaboration with the agency PREA Coordinator, reviews the staffing plan to see whether adjustments are needed in:

-- The staffing plan,

-- The deployment of monitoring technology,
+- The staffing plan, - The deployment of monitoring technology,

 - The allocation of agency/facility resources to commit to ensure compliance with the staffing plan.

-(D) Staff interviews and documentation indicated that the facility requires that intermediate-level or higher level staff conduct unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
+(D) Staff interviews and documentation indicated that the facility requires that intermediatelevel or higher level staff conduct unannounced rounds to identify and deter staff sexual abuse and sexual harassment.
 Facility provided documentation of unannounced rounds, which the rounds cover all shifts to include night and different timeframes.
 The policy prohibits staff from alerting other staff when unannounced rounds are conducted.

-- Interview with the Acting Facility PREA Compliance Manager indicated that he is consulted regarding any assessment of or adjustments to, the staffing plan. - Interviews with a facility highand intermediate level staff that conduct and document unannounced rounds indicated that they are conducting and documenting unannounced rounds.
+- Interview with the Facility PREA Compliance Manager indicated that he is consulted regarding any assessment of or adjustments to, the staffing plan. - Interviews with facility highand intermediate level staff, that conduct and document unannounced rounds, indicated that they are conducting and documenting unannounced rounds.
 Submitted documentation supported staff comments.
-Interviewed staff also indicated that policy prohibits staff from alerting other staff and they monitor the radio communication. - Interview with the Warden indicated that the facility has staffing plan shift rosters.
+Interviewed staff also indicated that policy prohibits staff from alerting other staff and that they monitor the radio communication.
+It was recommended that more details be added to unannounced documentation. - Interview with the Warden indicated that the facility has a staffing plan shift rosters.
 When assessing adequate staffing levels and the need for video monitoring they consider all of the components listed in the standard.